adzcai/rlbook/book/1_intro/intro.md

 ## Programming

+Why include code in a textbook?
+We believe that implementing an algorithm is a strong test of your understanding of it; mathematical notation can often abstract away details, while a computer must be given every detailed instruction.
+We have sought to write concise, readable, idiomatic Python code that is self-contained within each file.
+This approach is inspired by {cite}`sussman_functional_2013`.

 This is an interactive book built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
 It uses [Python 3.11](https://docs.python.org/3.11/contents.html).
 It uses the [JAX](https://jax.readthedocs.io/en/latest/index.html) library for numerical computing.
 JAX was chosen for the clarity of its functional style and due to its mature RL ecosystem, sustained in large part by the Google DeepMind research group and a large body of open-source contributors.
 We use the standard [Gymnasium](https://gymnasium.farama.org/) library for interfacing with RL environments.